csheng21/operatorX02/README.md

 ## ❓ Frequently Asked Questions

 **Q: Is this really free?**
 A: Yes!
 Operator X02 is and will always be free.
 It's open-source under the MIT license.
-The built-in Operator X02 API is also free during beta.

 **Q: Where is my data stored?**
 A: **Entirely on your local machine**.
 No cloud, no telemetry, no tracking.
 Even when using the built-in API, your code and conversations stay local—only anonymized prompts are sent.